Garbulix/avr-soil-sensor/README.md

 # AVR soil humidity sensor

 ***
 **NOTE**: This is my university project that I have finished one year ago (2018.02), I am sure that today I would do it little differently (more optimal and easier to read).
-I will make some updates in the future.
 ***

 This is a simple project of controller that checks soil humidity by analog meter.
 I used ATmega328P microprocessor which program was written in AVR-C.